Spartan paratroopers ascend Gold Star Peak

 |0

-This work, Spartan paratroopers ascend Gold Star Peak [Image 3 of 3], by SGT Alex Skripnichuk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Spartan paratroopers ascend Gold Star Peak, by SGT Alex Skripnichuk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT